Gurren Lagann: Main characters

-Kamina is a rebellious youth from Giha village who dreams of leaving his underground home and going to the surface world, which he saw as a child.
+Kamina (18 Years old) is a rebellious youth from Giha village who dreams of leaving his underground home and going to the surface world, which he saw as a child.
 His passionate and confident personality serves as a foil for the more timid and weak-willed Simon, and serves to instill courage in Simon.
 He is known for wearing sunglasses and a tattered cape that belonged to his late father.
 He wields a nodachi he stole from the chief of Giha village and his catchphrase of "just who the hell do you think I/we am/are?!" becomes the battle cry of his group.
 Although he dies early on in the show, his actions are greatly influential, as he founds Team Gurren, later renaming it Team Dai-Gurren, and acts as its leader to combat Lordgenome and the beastmen.
 Early on in the series, Kamina hijacks a Gunmen he names Gurren (Japanese for "scarlet"), which he pilots while combined with Simon's Lagann to form Gurren Lagann.